 - 2 cups white rum

-Add the mint, limes, and sugar to a large pitcher and muddle together until mint begins to break down and become fragrant and limes are juiced.
+- Add the mint, limes, and sugar to a large pitcher and muddle together until mint begins to break down and becomes fragrant and limes are juiced.